-When you change the title of a score, forScore renames the PDF file to match as closely as possible.
-If you prefer, you can disable this behavior in the "advanced options" section of forScore's settings panel (this adds a "rename PDF" option to the metadata panel's title bar menu so you can still rename a PDF to match the score's title as closely as possible).
+When you change the title of a score, for Score renames the PDF file to match as closely as possible.
+If you prefer, you can disable this behavior in the "advanced options" section of for Score's settings panel (this adds a "rename PDF" option to the metadata panel's title bar menu so you can still rename a PDF manually).